alondmnt/parallel-comp/README.md

 # PARASCHUT: PARAllel SCHeduling UTils

-`paraschut` is a job management package. it is used to submit and monitor jobs, locally or on a server. currently, it supports PBS (portable batch system) and SGE (Sun Grid Engine), and can be easily [extended](#extending-to-other-job-schedulers) to other HPC cluster systems (such as Torque, Slurm, condor, etc.). conveniently, it can also turn your local machine into a small cluster by managing multi-processses via the same API. it is de-centralized (does not require a dedicated node running as a server), based on SQLite, controls the execution flow of inter-dependent jobs, handles job errors, and manipulates job parameters at scale.
+`paraschut` is a job management package. it is used to submit and monitor jobs, locally or on a server. currently, it supports PBS (portable batch system), SGE (Sun Grid Engine, Son of Grid Engine) and Slurm, and can be easily [extended](#extending-to-other-job-schedulers) to other HPC cluster systems. conveniently, it can also turn your local machine into a small cluster by managing multi-processses via the same API. it is de-centralized (does not require a dedicated node running as a server), based on SQLite, controls the execution flow of inter-dependent jobs, handles job errors, and manipulates job parameters at scale.

 see also the Jupyter notebook [example.ipynb](example.ipynb).